 In business, digitalization most often refers to enabling, improving and/or transforming business operations and/or business functions and/or business models/processes and/or activities, by leveraging digital technologies and a broader use and context of digitized data, turned into intelligence and actionable knowledge (remember DIKW?), with a specific benefit in mind.

 It requires digitization of information but it means more and at the very center of it is data, nowadays lots of data and big data.
 While digitization is more about systems of record and, increasingly systems of engagement, digitalization is about systems of engagement and systems of insight, leveraging digitized data and processes.

-It’s in this meaning and information-rich context that we mainly use it, as you can read in our article on moving from digitization to digitalization.
+It’s in this meaning and information-rich context that we mainly use it.

 A second aspect that is often mentioned is the digitalization of a specific ‘environment’ or area of business.